hlandau/svcutils/README.md

-  * setuid, a package for changing UID and GID on \*NIX systems, including workarounds for the unfortunate absurdities underlying Linux's implementation of setuid (which mean that `syscall.Setuid` does not work on Linux);
+  * setuid, a package for changing UID and GID on \*NIX systems, including workarounds for the unfortunate absurdities underlying Linux's implementation of setuid (which means that `syscall.Setuid` does not work on Linux);

   * systemd, a package for detecting whether systemd is in use and sending